-Its difficult to say with any certainty what the prevalence is of electrical sensitivity in the population.
-According to Professor Magda Havas of Trent University in Canada who studies electrical sensitivity, 3-5% of the population are believed to be electrically sensitive.
-Other researchers have different views.
-What is also open to question is the number of people suffering from the symptoms of electrical sensitivity but are unaware that EMFs have any role to play in their illness.
+According to Professor Magda Havas of Trent University in Canada who studies electrical sensitivity, 3-5% of the population are electrically sensitive and know they are.
+It’s feared that perhaps ten times this number of people are suffering from the symptoms of electrical sensitivity but are unaware that EMFs have any role to play in their illness.

 Another problem in estimating prevalence of electrical sensitivity in the population is the latency period, the length of time between exposure and an outbreak of symptoms.
 Hecht and Balzer’s analysis of over 800 scientific papers from Russian medical literature, concluded that the symptoms may take 3-5 years of exposure to emerge.
 Devra Davis of the Environmental Health Trust believes the latency period could be in excess of 10 years.